downingbots/RLDonkeycar/README.md

 ### Overview

-The High-Level Goal is to plop down a donkeycar (with minor hardward enhancements) on any track with a yellow center line and white lane lines and watch the donkeycar improve its track time each time it drives around the track.
+The high-level goal is to plop down a donkeycar (with minor hardward enhancements) on any track with a yellow center line and white lane lines and watch the donkeycar improve its track time each time it drives around the track.
 In its current form, the RLDonkeycar needs a human minder as it drives around the track, and the ability to use reinforcement learning to improve track-times is hardware-limited.

 An example early run by the RLDonkecar (filmed by Yana Bezus) can be seen [here.](https://drive.google.com/open?id=1TIjjgSAZopL1PxoWHfXPwQQFAPlu5QcM)